- Buyer’s Guide:

 Ethereum vs. Algorand – Smart Contract Networks Battle it Out

-When you look at Algorand (ALGO) vs. Ethereum (ETH) it's easy to see that they both have use-case scenarios.
+When you look at Algorand (ALGO) and Ethereum (ETH) it's easy to see that they both have use-case scenarios.
 Algorand may be more advanced in terms of features but it lacks the liquidity of Ethereum.
 As such, both projects have the potential to continue to expand moving forward.

 You may like